DarkRewar/BaseTool/README.md

 ## Editor

+### Misc Buttons

+The package contains useful buttons/links directly accesible from the `Window` menu.
+Here are their functions:

+- `Window > BaseTool > Documentation` will open the documentation ;
+- `Window > BaseTool > Report a bug...` will redirect you to the [issue](https://github.com/DarkRewar/BaseTool/issues) page ;
+- `Window > BaseTool > Open Data Folder` will open the `Application.dataPath` in the Explorer/Finder ;
+- `Window > BaseTool > Open Persistent Data Folder` will open the `Application.persistentDataPath` in the Explorer/Finder.

 ### Todo List

 If you go to `Window > BaseTool > Todo List`, you can get an editor window that opens.